Rwilli5/MiamiCovidProject/docs/about_us.md

 We are an interdisciplinary team of public health scientists representing Florida International University in partnership with Baptist Health South Florida and the University of Miami.

-## Roy Williams
+## Roy Williams, MPH
-MPH-Biostatistics, 2020, Florida International University.
+Associate Instructor, Miami-Dade College.

 ## Gabriel Odom, PhD, ThD
 Assistant Professor, Department of Biostatistics, Robert Stempel College of Public Health and Social Work, Florida International University.